aleph-im/pyaleph/docs/guides/native-install.rst

 To install PyAleph, you must first install its dependencies.
-Here are the requirements on Ubuntu:
+Here are the requirements on Ubuntu 20.04:

 .. code-block:: bash